Killdeer, Saskatchewan

 Killdeer is an unincorporated community in Rural Municipality of Old Post No. 43, Saskatchewan, Canada.
 The locality is located near the intersection of Highway 2 and Highway 18 about 270 km southwest of Regina and 13 km north of the Canada–United States border.

 Geography

 Killdeer is located on the southern slopes of Wood Mountain Hills and just east of the Rock Creek Badlands.
-These badlands are also known as Killdeer Badlands.
+These badlands are also known as the Killdeer Badlands.